Esra Akcan: Research

+Akcan's 2012 book Architecture in Translation: Germany Turkey and the Modern House applies the idea of translation to the history of architecture, extending it beyond language and into visual spaces.
+In the book, she studies the cultural exchange of architects and ideas between Germany and Turkey, drawing upon residential design from the 1920's to the 1950's.
+She traces how models such as the garden city and mass housing were transformed as they moved into the early Turkish republic.
+In a review for Comparative Studies of South Asia, Africa and the Middle East, Kyle T. Evered of Michigan State University described the book as "an ideal first step" toward analyzing this sort of cross-cultural exchange more critically.

+Her earlier work, Landfill Istanbul: Twelve Scenarios for a Global City (2004), presented visions for Istanbul’s urban development.
+She also co-authored Turkey: Modern Architectures in History (2012) with Sibel Bozdoğan, and collaborated with Bernd Nicolai on Building in Exile: Bruno Taut in Turkey (2019).

 Akcan published ‘’Open Architecture: Migration, Citizenship and the Urban Renewal of Berlin-Kreuzberg by IBA-1984/87’’ in 2018.
 This book defines open architecture as the translation of a new ethics of hospitality into design process and focuses on formal, programmatic and procedural steps towards open architecture during the urban renewal of Berlin’s immigrant neighborhood.
 In a positive review of the book, Clemens Filkenstein wrote that “Open Architecture, with its innovative methodology and style, becomes a manifesto to propagate not only spaces of hospitality but the writing of ‘open architectural history.’”